Joseph Kekuku: Early life

+Career in the United States

-In 1904 at the age of 30, Kekuku left Hawaii and would never return.
+In 1904 at the age of 30, Kekuku left Hawaii and never returned.
 He started in the United States by performing in vaudeville theaters from coast to coast.
-His group was "Kekuku's Hawaiian Quintet" and were sponsored by a management group called "The Affiliated."
+His group, "Kekuku's Hawaiian Quintet", was sponsored by a management group called The Affiliated.

-In 1919, Kekuku left the U.S. for an eight-year tour of Europe traveling with "The Bird of Paradise" show.
-"The Bird of Paradise" show started on Broadway, and was well-received in Europe.
+In 1919, Kekuku left the U.S. for an eight-year tour of Europe. traveling with "The Bird of Paradise" show, "which had started on Broadway, and was well-received in Europe.

 Kekuku returned to America on board the United States Lines ocean liner SS Republic in October 1926.
-On the evening of October 3 he performed in the passenger-led benefit concert for seamen’s charities and the Actors Fund of the United States, as was customary on transatlantic crossings.
-In the programme from the evening he is referred to as “Mr. Joseph Kekuku (Originator of the Hawaiian Guitar Method)”.
+On the evening of October 3, he performed in the passenger-led benefit concert for seamen’s charities and the Actors Fund of the United States, as was customary on transatlantic crossings.
+In the program from the evening, he is referred to as “Mr. Joseph Kekuku (Originator of the Hawaiian Guitar Method)”.

-"The Bird of Paradise" was so popular that it became a film in 1932 and again in 1951, though Kekuku was not in either film.
+"The Bird of Paradise" was so popular that it became a film in 1932 and again in 1951, though Kekuku was not in either.

 At the age of 53, Kekuku settled in Chicago and ran a popular and successful music school.
-In 1932 Joseph Kekuku lived in Dover, New Jersey, with his wife and gave Hawaiian guitar lessons.
+In 1932, Joseph Kekuku lived in Dover, New Jersey, with his wife and gave Hawaiian guitar lessons.